 SMW link – your link budget calculator.

 SMWlink is a useful Link Budget Calculator for the Satellite Communication Professional.
-From System Noise Figure to G/T, Swedish Microwave AB’s SMWlink makes the everyday Calculations easier for Satellite Communications Professionals.
+From System Noise Figure to G/T, Swedish Microwave AB’s SMWlink makes the everyday link budget analysis easier for Satellite Communications Professionals.

 System Noise Figure